ayushn21/SwiftLogger/README.md

 The log level can be set using this method:

-    SwiftLogger.logLevel = SwiftLogger.LogLevel.Verbose
+    SwiftLogger.logLevel = .Verbose

-The log level defaults to `Debug` if it has not been set.
+The log level defaults to `.Debug` if it has not been set.
 The `SwiftLogger.LogLevel` enum contains values for all 6 log level described above.

 I recommend you set the log level in your app delegate method `application:didFinishLaunchingWithOptions`.
 You could also vary the log level via a debug settings screen if you wish.